au-ts/cogent/docs/surface.rst

 Biased pattern matching
 -----------------------

-The syntax above poses a problem if many levels of nestings occur — you will end up with cascading matches which indent a lot.
-To solve this problem, we allow a syntax for early exit, which is inspired by Idris.
+The syntax above poses a problem if many levels of nestings occur---you will end up with cascading matches which indent a lot.
+To solve this problem, we allow a syntax for early exit, which is inspired by `Idris <https://www.idris-lang.org/>`_.
 The syntax looks like:

 ::